 Making Creamy Lime Vinaigrette:

-Creamy Lime Vinaigrette Is pretty easy to make.
-I usually make it in the blender and it whips up super thick & creamy.
-Sometimes when I’m in a hurry I’ll just put everything in a jar and shake it up.
-It will still get just a little creamy but not nearly as thick as the blender version.
+Creamy Lime Vinaigrette is pretty easy to make.
+I usually make it in the blender, and it whips up super thick & creamy.
+Sometimes when I’m in a hurry, I’ll just put everything in a jar and shake it up.
+It will still get just a little creamy, but not nearly as thick as the blender version.

 Feel free to adjust garlic, mustard, and lime to your taste.
-If you want to change this up to a standard vinaigrette, omit the mayo and all the flavors will ring out sharp and clear.
+If you want to change this up to a standard vinaigrette, omit the mayo, and all the flavors will ring out sharp and clear.

 Saving Money on Creamy Lime Vinaigrette: